 Did you know?

-The name of this ride was originally “children of the world”.
+- The original name of this ride was “children of the world”.
 When Walt Disney demonstrated it to songwriters the ride’s soundtrack featured numerous national anthems all playing at once.
 Walt Disney said, “I need one song.”
-In response, “It’s a Small World” was written and the ride renamed.
+In response, they created “It’s a Small World” and the ride, consequently, renamed.

 it’s a small world Hidden Mickeys: